MultiMagix/AVSampleProjects/README.md

 5. **FFMPEG Camera Frames to RGB Images** - Set up a process to convert live camera frames into RGB images using FFMPEG, enabling detailed image processing and analysis.

+#### Installation

+## Video Basics (Linux)
+Clone the repo, go to AVSampleProjects/Video
+To build each project, use CMakeLists.txt associated with that folder.
+Before using CMaleLists.txt, modify the PKG_CONFIG_PATH to link to ffmpge libs and headers properly Watch this video https://www.youtube.com/watch?v=UGJQo1XG1iM for more details on building FFMPEG on Ubuntu from sources.
+Now
+ - mkdir build
+ - cd build
+ - cmake ..
+ - make
+   Run the application